 Ukraine wants action after Belarus Olympic medalist ceremony

-On Tuesday, Belarusian leader Alexander Lukashenko gave state honors to three of the four medalists, with their appearance at the ceremony in apparent violation of the IOC's neutrality rules for the 2024 Paris Games.
+On Tuesday, Belarusian leader Alexander Lukashenko gave state honors to the four medalists, with their appearance at the ceremony in apparent violation of the IOC's neutrality rules for the 2024 Paris Games.

 "We expect the IOC to take immediate action regarding this event," Matviy Bidnyi, the sports minister, told DW.
 "The participation of athletes in a ceremony that contradicts the principles of neutrality demonstrates a blatant disregard for the IOC's requirements.
 Ukraine insists on strengthening sanctions against Russian and Belarusian athletes."